confluentinc/flink-table-api-python-examples/README.md

 - String concatenation with `.plus` leads to errors.
 Use `Expressions.concat`.
 - Selecting `.rowtime` in windows leads to errors.
 - Using `.limit()` can lead to errors.
-- Python API is not fully on par with Java API.
+- Python API is not fully on par with the Java API.
 The API lacks support for: TablePipeline, ResolvedSchema

 ### Supported API